chingu-voyages/voyage-project-tier1-color-explorer/README.md

   - Video Tutorials:
     - [How to Create Color Picker in Javascript & HTML](https://www.youtube.com/watch?v=eIw-Nou9L9E)
     - [HTML | CSS Color Picker ](https://www.youtube.com/watch?v=m-z3xQL9rzU)
+  - **API Call Guide** For performing API calls, you can refer to this [example sandbox](https://codesandbox.io/p/devbox/exciting-rain-h5tnmj?file=%2Fsrc%2Findex.html%3A3%2C7).
+The example demonstrates how to make API calls using JavaScript fetch() method.
+Ensure to replace the placeholder URL with the actual endpoint of the target API you are integrating with.

+  - **API Tutorial Resources:**
+    - [Web Streams Tutorial](https://umaar.com/dev-tips/269-web-streams-openai/): This tutorial includes a blog post and a video.
+    - [Using Fetch API - MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch): Detailed documentation from MDN.
+    - [Fetch API Tutorial - YouTube](https://www.youtube.com/watch?v=cuEtnrL9-H0): An explanation about Fetch API on YouTube.

+  - **How to Obtain OpenAI API Key**
+    - Create an Account
+      - [ ] Visit the OpenAI API website and create an account.
+    - Navigate to API Keys
+      - [ ] Once logged in, go to the API keys section in the navigation menu.
+    - Generate a New Secret Key
+      - [ ] Click on "Create New Secret Key" to generate your API key.
+    - Note for Existing Users
+      - [ ] If you are logged in with a ChatGPT account, you won't have access to a free OpenAI API key.
+Free keys are available for new users and are valid for three months.

 #### Styling